jules2689/TweetSearch/README.md

  1. Run `pip install -r requirements.txt`
  2. Run `python -i run.py`
  3. Wait for the index to occur
- 4. Batch Queries are then performed and results are printed onto the screen.
+ 4. Batch Queries are then performed and results are printed into "results.txt".
+ 5. Term Stats (number of terms in vocabulary and a sample of 100 terms) is output to "term_stats.txt"
+ 6. Top Results are output to "topResults.txt"

 How to Evaluate
 ---